 In my experience, I have many times completely eradicated couch/twitch grass (Elymus repens) within a year.
 However it transpires that British couch grass is less vigorous than a few others, from what I am told by growers in New Zealand and parts of the USA, among others.
 The US Bermuda grass sounds more difficult, though still possible to eradicate by mulching.

-Whichever you have, mulching rather than attempting to dig out every root means soil grows it less.
+Whichever perennial weed you have, mulching rather than attempting to dig out every root means a greater chance of complete eradication.
 Why?
 If only soil could talk… like all organisms that are alive, it’s happier when not disturbed and damaged.

 Best method is to lift the polythene and check for recent growth: it will be white or pale yellow stems.
 If you see lots of them, best leave the polythene in place because weed roots still have sufficient reserves in their roots to continue growing.

 Fewer weeds germinate in undisturbed soil, and compost mulches on the surface make it easy to pull weeds or to run a hoe through the surface.

 The use in year one of light-excluding mulches such as cardboard and polythene, to kill perennial weeds in that first year only, saves much time.